k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

      ![FileWrite](/academy/Training_Level_1/99_Broadway/images/MyFirstFlow_Example_Stage3.png)

-  Read [Broadway Actors](/articles/99_Broadway/03_broadway_actor.md) to learn about the Actor window and setting the Actor's parameters.
+  Read [Broadway Actor's Window](/articles/19_Broadway/03_broadway_actor_window.md) to learn about the Actor window and setting the Actor's parameters.

 3.7 Link the **JsonStringify** Actor's **string** output parameter to the **[stream]** input parameter of the **FileWrite** Actor.
 The **FileWrite** Actor executes the following activities: